scarioscia/scarioscia.github.io/_posts/2024-01-09-plot-SLiM-R.md

 The basic units of an R script are detailed on our course [site](https://andrew-bortvin.github.io/slimNotes/week-4-assignment.html).
 This page also includes a tutorial in the major package for plotting in R, `ggplot`.

 The first time you use a package in R, you'll need to install it using the `install.packages()` command.
-Once its installed on your machine, you can then load the package using the `library()` command.
+Once it's installed on your machine, you can then load the package using the `library()` command.
 For example, if you're interested in the data visualization package `ggplot`, you would execute `install.packages("ggplot2")` and then `library(ggplot2)`.

+To get started, install the packages if necessary and then load `dplyr` and `ggplot`:

 ```
 # load libraries